Technology Roadmap Template

 About the Technology Roadmap Template

 Technology roadmaps (also known as IT roadmaps) show teams what technology is available to them, focusing on to-be-scheduled improvements.
-You can also identify gaps or overlap between phased-out tech tools, as well as software or programs soon to be installed.
+You can also identify gaps or overlaps between phased-out tech tools, as well as software or programs soon to be installed.

-Team leads can offer strategic direction toward a cohesive digital transformation (or timely upgrade) so your team has the relevant technology to stay competitive.
+Team leads can offer strategic direction toward a cohesive digital transformation (or timely upgrade), so your team has the relevant technology to stay competitive.

-Create your own technology roadmap
+Create your own technology roadmap template

 Clarify your goals.
 Invite your team to map out both long- and short-term business goals related to tech implementation.
 That way, everyone gets a better idea of how technology helps keep the business running and how those systems can scale up as the business evolves.

 Note new system capabilities.
 Get your team thinking about what opportunities you can access by implementing new systems and platforms.
-What scalability or enhancements will be on offer, that can grow the business from its current state?
+What scalability or enhancements will be on offer that can grow the business from its current state?

 Update your release plans.
-These usually are predictable and scheduled months in advance.
+These are usually predictable and scheduled months in advance.
 These plans should be made available beyond your immediate team.
 You can share the Miro Board across your organization or convert it to a PDF to share as an email attachment.

 Record important milestones.
 Milestones are important dates that serve as performance checkpoints for projected outcomes.
-These dates help everyone understand long-term goals, and keep track of whether tech adoption is successful, post-implementation.
+These dates help everyone understand long-term goals and keep track of whether tech adoption is successful post-implementation.

 Track your available resources.
 If new technologies need implementation alongside updating existing systems, consider the money, time and people needed to make it happen.
-A clear roadmap can show your team who depends on whom and make it easier to work together to achieve your goal.
+A clear technical roadmap can show your team who depends on whom and make it easier to work together to achieve your goal.

 Identify any training needs.
 Set aside some time to help internal teams or new hires get up to speed on new software.
 For efficiency’s sake, it helps to remember that there’s a ramping-up period before productivity can reach expected levels.